aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 Aiven for OpenSearch lets you to restore data from external OpenSearch or Elasticsearch snapshots, enabling migration from third-party repositories.

-Aiven supports snapshot restoration from Google Cloud Storage (GCS), Amazon S3, and Microsoft Azure.
-Additionally, you can restore data from Oracle Cloud Infrastructure (OCI) or other S3-compatible repositories using the S3 repository type.

 ## Supported cloud providers

 Aiven for OpenSearch supports restoring snapshots from the following cloud providers: